JoaoVictorLong/Discord-Linux/docs/README.md

 ## How this work

 This is just a simple BASH script.
 I made this in 10 minutos and may I will upgranding with new functionality in the future.
-The program was right in Portuguese, but I will change to ingle.
+The program was right in Portuguese, but I will change to english.